bluebird75/winpdb/README.txt

     Where did the files go?

-    The setup script copies rpdb2 and winpdb modules to the Python site-packages folder.
-The scripts _rpdb2.py, _winpdb.py are copied to the Python binaries (scripts) folder:
+    The setup script copies rpdb2.py and winpdb.py modules to the Python site-packages folder.
+The scripts rpdb2, winpdb are copied to the Python binaries (scripts) folder:

     On Linux this folder is usually /usr/bin and is in the path by default.